jo-pol/MAE-gf/Fancy-examples.md

 See page [Pagoda's](https://github.com/MAETempels/MAE-gf/wiki/Pagoda's-or-Triangular-grounds#pagoda-in-a-square).

 ### Om & Om
 In the Tesselace index a scheme for _Om & Om_ can be found (the very first one).
 However, as the tiling-parameter is set to `Brick` the stitches can not be chosen to generate the Om & Om.
 Setting the tiling to `Checkers` does the trick, as in the following examples.
-You might try to see what happens if you change the tiling-parameter.
+You might try to see what happens if you change the tiling-parameter (even with an odd number of collumns).
 > [o&o 11][oo-11], [o&o 12a][oo-12a], [o&o 12b][oo-12b]

 ### Short Bias